sean-b765/recipes/README.md

-# 💻 Your App Name Here
+# 💻 Recipes

-- by Your Name
+- by Sean Boaden 2021

 ## 🪐 Info

-Information about this web application
+A full-stack web app.
+Front-end uses React/Redux, while the back-end uses Express.
+The back-end uses my authentication 'template', you can see the boilerplate project [here](https://github.com/sean-b765/user-auth)

 ## 📄 Available Scripts